Quicklist: Types of Arches

 This arch is shaped like a parabola, and they are used in bridges, cathedrals, and many other areas in both engineering and architecture.
-The St. Louis Arch is a great example of a parabolic arch.
+St. Louis’ Gateway Arch is a great example of a parabolic arch.

 A rampant arch is one in which the support is higher on one side than the other.

 Keyhole arches used in the Mausoleum of Moulay Idris in Meknes, Morocco.

 An ogee arch has an S-shaped curve and consists of two arcs curving in opposite senses.
 They do this so that the ends are parallel.
 It is a kind of sigmoid curve, and, in addition to arch architecture, the term is used in mathematics, construction, plastic surgery, and clock design.